LocPhamn/Resume-Screening-with-LLM/README.md

-# 📄 Resume Evaluation with Streamlit + NLP
+# 📄 Resume Screening with LLM

 This project is a Resume Evaluation web application built with **Streamlit**, utilizing **NLP**, **PDF parsing**, and **semantic similarity** techniques.
 It extracts structured data from PDF resumes and evaluates how well a candidate’s profile matches a specific job role (e.g., Web Developer, Data Scientist, etc.).